Why Meme Marketing doesn’t work for your business

 9. Starbucks

-Starbucks tried to use the “Me, also me” trend, and they managed to get some remarkable impressions on both Instagram and Twitter.
+Starbucks tried to use the “Me, also me” trend, and they got remarkable impressions on both Instagram and Twitter.

 starbucks meme